Enigma-IIITS/Push-Down-Chain/internal_working.md

-To make a the new heap implementation, we will use existing implementations and modify them.
-We have two choices :
+To combine the best of both, we have two choices :
 1) Make array implementation work with fragmented memory
 2) Make linked list implementation faster.